2. Highest peak in Thailand 2565 meters

 =============== 2.
 Doi Inthanon National Park ==================

-- Thailand's highest moutain, 2599m above the sea level.
+Entering into the Park - Thailand's highest moutain, 2599m above the sea level.

 - Doi Inthanon is a part of the Himalayas, which ranges across Nepal, Bhutan, Myanmar, and ends @ Northern Thailand.